alexrvincent/aviator/README.md

 Alex Vincent's personal living boilerplate for production-grade hybrid React apps.

-Current Tech Stack:

-- Yarn
-- TypeScript
-- React
-- Husky
-- Webpack (Client / Dev Server & Productionized Builds)
-- React Router (DOM)
-- SASS
-- ESLint (and typescript-eslint)
-- Prettier
-- Stylelint
-- Babel
-- Jest
-- Normalize.css
-- Manifest best practices (optimized mobile icons)
-- Custom fonts / font-face
-- Developer tooling (Auto-generated components, routes, unit-tests)

-# TO-DO: (In Order)

-# TO-DO: 2.
-Add code splitting for custom code modules, routes, css

-# TO-DO: 3.
-Add Figma / Storybook

-# TO-DO 4.
-Add an API library

-# TO-DO: 5.
-Add an automated testing framework support (Cypress / Playwright)

-# TO-DO: 6.
-Set up NGINX

-# TO-DO: 7.
-Set up Dockerfile

-# TO-DO: 8.
-Manually deploy to Heroku

-# TO-DO: 9.
-Automate deployments using CircleCI

-# ---------- Come Back To / TO-DOs -------

-# TO-DO: Add performance insights (Lighthouse / performance budget).
-Lighthouse node CLI doesn't work on localhost

-# so we'll need to find a way to test it when we can get environments up.
-Ideally I would like some kind of yarn command

-# I could run to get a Lighthouse report, but that doesn't exist right now.
+# Current Tech Stack:

+1. Development

+   - Package Manager: Yarn
+   - Development Language: TypeScript
+   - Front-End Framework: React
+   - Server-Side Framework: Express
+   - Routing: React Router (DOM)
+   - CSS Framework: SASS
+   - CSS Tooling: Normalize.css, Custom fonts / Font Faces
+   - Manifest: Optimized Mobile Icons

+2. Linting & Formatting

+   - Linter(s): ESLint (using typescript-eslint rules)
+   - Formatter: Prettier

+3. Testing

+   - Test Runner: Jest

+4. CI / CD Tooling

+   - Version Control: Git
+   - Git Hooks: Husky
+   - Bundler: Webpack (Dev/Prod Client Builds, Dev/Prod Server Builds)
+   - Transpiler: Babel
+   - Custom Tooling (Auto-generated components, routes, unit-tests)

+5. Custom Tooling

+   - Webpack Code Splitting by npm library, custom modules, routes
+   - Performance Budgeting (Time Based, Quantity Based, Rules Based)

+# TO-DOs (In Order):

+1. Add code splitting for custom code modules, routes, css
+2. Add Figma / Storybook Support
+3. Add an API library (React Query)
+4. Add an automated testing framework support (Cypress / Playwright)
+5. Set up NGINX
+6. Set up Dockerfile
+7. Manually deploy to Heroku
+8. Automate deployments using CircleCI

+# TO-DOs to Come Back To

+1. Add Timed Based (web core vitals), Rules Based (Lighthouse) performance budgets.
+Lighthouse node CLI doesn't work on localhost so we'll need to find a way to test it when we can get environments up.
+Ideally I would like some kind of yarn command I could run to get a Lighthouse report, but that doesn't exist right now.
 We'll also be doing Performance Budgeting through

-# Lighthouse as well when this works.
+   Lighthouse as well when this works.

-# TO-DO: Critical CSS rendering (the process of putting above the fold css in the head as a static style tag) seems to be

-# an optimization that requires a bit of maintenance (aka there isn't any clearly nice tooling that doesn't come with lots of
+2. Critical CSS rendering (the process of putting above the fold css in the head as a static style tag) seems to be an optimization that requires a bit of maintenance (aka there isn't any clearly nice tooling that doesn't come with lots of overhead).

-# overhead).
 The advice is to implement it only when it becomes an issue.

-# TO-DO Fix @ts-ignores
+3. Fix @ts-ignores